 Katheryn Norris, D.O., has been named director of the program, along with being named director of medical education for the Farm Workers Clinic.
 Before accepting her new position, she maintained an active practice in Sunnyside, Wash.

-Ross Ronish, M.D., the Yakima Valley Farm Workers Clinic’s chief medical officer, was instrumental in establishing Sollus Northwest.
+Ross Ronish, M.D., the Yakima Valley Farm Workers Clinic’s corporate medical officer, was instrumental in establishing Sollus Northwest.
 He’s optimistic that once they train in the area they will decide to establish medical practices there.
 “We will be looking for doctors who want to practice in rural areas,” Ronish said.
 “This gives them an opportunity to train where they are going to work.”